the-best-flash/CSharpMiner/README.md

     7. Right click on the .exe and make a shortcut.
 Copy the shortcut to your desktop.

-To compile for Mono on linux use:
+To compile for Mono (3.2.x or higher) on linux use:

     1. sudo apt-get update
     2. sudo apt-get install mono-devel